gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ### DB - Migrations

-"Migrations" is a concept where developers keep a set of organized SQL script files, numbered sequentially, where each script applies modifications to the target DB to bring it to the expected state.
+**"Migrations"** is a concept where developers keep a set of organized SQL script files, numbered sequentially, where each script applies modifications to the target DB to bring it to the expected state.
 Whenever a change is needed to the application database, a developer creates a new _migration_ script that applies the delta changes.

 All of the scripts are kept as part of the source control, and are packaged with the application (either embedded into the executable binary, or installed along-side).
-A _migrations_ library then checks the target database for a dedicated table which holds the last "migration script number" applied, and then runs scripts with number greater than that, in order, effectively applying all of the changes in turn.
+A _migrations_ library then checks the target database for a dedicated table which holds the last "migration script number" applied, and then runs all the scripts with a number greater than that in order, effectively applying all of the changes in turn.

 While this approach is simple to implement, and is favored among several popular frameworks ([Ruby Rails][railsmigrate], [Entity Framework][efcodefirstmigrate]), it has a number of **significant short-comings**.
 Firstly, there is **no single source view** of all database objects (i.e. tables, stored procedures, etc), they are sprinkled through the multiple _migration_ scripts.
 It is not clear which of the scripts contains which of the modifications.
 One has to "replay" them all to generate a database, and then look directly in the database (rather than source code).